Cambodia–Thailand relations: 2003 riots

-In January 2003, riots broke out in Phnom Penh after a Cambodian newspaper incorrectly reported that a Thai actress had stated Angkor Wat properly belonged to Thailand.
+In January 2003, riots broke out in Phnom Penh after a Cambodian newspaper incorrectly reported that Thai actress Suvanant Kongying had stated Angkor Wat properly belonged to Thailand.
 On 29 January, the Thai embassy was burned, and hundreds of Thai immigrants fled the country to avoid the violence.
 Cambodians in Phnom Penh burned photos of King Bhumibol Adulyadej and Thais in Bangkok protested in front of the Cambodian embassy, burning Cambodian flags.
 This eventually led to the Thai government to sever diplomatic ties with Cambodia.
 Prime Minister Hun Sen banned Thai shows and films on TV stations.

 2008 border disputes

 The conflict between Cambodia and Thailand over land adjoining the site has led to periodic outbreaks of violence.

 A military clash occurred in October 2008.
 In April 2009, 66 stones at the temple allegedly were damaged by Thai soldiers firing across the border.
 In February 2010, the Cambodian government filed a formal letter of complaint with Google Maps for depicting the natural watershed as the international border instead of the line shown on the 1907 French map used by the International Court of Justice in 1962.

 In February 2011, when Thai officials were in Cambodia negotiating the dispute, Thai and Cambodian troops clashed, resulting in injuries and deaths on both sides.
 Artillery bombardment in the area occurred during the conflict.
 The Cambodian government has claimed that damage occurred to the temple.
 However, a UNESCO mission to the site to determine the extent of the damage indicates that the destruction is a result of both Cambodian and Thai gunfire.

 Both sides shelled the other, and both blame the other for starting the violence.
 On 5 February 2011, Cambodia formally complained in a letter to the UN "The recent Thai military actions violate the 1991 Paris Peace Accord, U.N.
 Charter and a 1962 judgment from the International Court of Justice", the letter claims.
 On 6 February, the Cambodian government claimed that the temple had been damaged.
 Cambodia's military commander said: "A wing of our Preah Vihear temple has collapsed as a direct result of the Thai artillery bombardment".
 However, Thai sources spoke only of minor damage, claiming that Cambodian soldiers had fired from within the temple.